ahill818/ou-website/content/_index.md

         McDaniel, H. J. and <b>A. J. Hill</b>, 2026: <u>An Assessment of Mesovortices in Quasi-Linear Convective Systems from 2013-2023 Using GridRad-Severe</u>.
 16th Conference on Transition of Research to Operations, Houston, TX.

-        Vicens-Miquel, M., A. McGovern, <b>A. J. Hill</b>, E. G. Foufoula-Georgiou, C. Guilloteau, and S. S. Shen, 2026: <u>A Diffusion-Based Framework for 1-km Spatial Resolution Precipitation Forecasting over CONUS</u>.
-25th Conference on Artificial Intelligence for Environmental Science, Houston, TX.

-        Spicer, E., P. M. Klein, <b>A. J. Hill</b>, and C. Wang, 2026: <u>A Novel Approach to Nocturnal Heat Risk Analysis Using Machine Learning and the Unrestricted Mesoscale Analysis</u>.
-16th Symposium on Urban Environment, Houston, TX.

-        <b>Hill, A. J.</b>, M. Voth, and B. Long, 2026: <u>Characterizing Environmental Evolution in Advance of Tornadic and Non-Tornadic Mesovortices with PERiLS Field Campaign Datasets and High-Resolution Simulations</u>.
-16th Conference on Transition of Research to Operations, Houston, TX.

-        Erickson, N., A. McGovern, and <b>A. J. Hill</b>, 2026: <u>Deep Learning for Probabilistic Nowcasting of Radar Reflectivity in Tornadic Storms</u>.
-25th Conference on Artificial Intelligence for Environmental Science, Houston, TX.

-        Geiger, K. M., <b>A. J. Hill</b>, and R. S. Schumacher, 2026: <u>Environmental Influences on Extreme and Less-Extreme Nocturnal Summertime Extreme Rainfall Events in the United States</u>.
-40th Conference on Hydrology, Houston, TX.

-        Fellman, B. J., H. E. Brooks, J. T. Ripberger, P. T. Marsh, S. R. Ernst, <b>A. J. Hill</b>, and M. Krocak, 2026: <u>The Calm Before the Storm: A Climatological Overview of the Storm Prediction Center's Day 4-8 Severe Weather Outlook</u>.
-Third Symposium on the Future of Weather, Forecasting and Practice, Houston, TX.

-        White, E. and <b>A. J. Hill</b>, 2026: <u>AI-MLP: Severe Weather Probabilities from Global AI Weather Models</u>.
-16th Conference on Transition of Research to Operations, Houston, TX.

-        Williams, J. K., A. McGovern, P. E. Tissot, J. L. Demuth, D. J. Gagne, D. R. Harrison, <b>A. J. Hill</b>, K. Musgrave, and C. D. Wirz, 2026: <u>R2O lessons learned from the NSF AI Institute AI2ES</u>.
-16th Conference on Transition of Research to Operations, Houston, TX.

       filters:
         folders: